-Grainger invests in the future of the skilled trade workforce through the Grainger Tools for Tomorrow® scholarship program.
-Each year, the company works with the American Association of Community Colleges to offer 250 scholarships of $2,000 each at 125 community colleges in the United States.
-They are awarded to students in skilled trade programs such as plumbing, welding, automotive and construction.
+Grainger invests in the future of the skilled trade workforce through its Grainger Tools for Tomorrow® scholarship program.
+Each year, the company works with the American Association of Community Colleges to offer two scholarships of $2,000 each at 125 community colleges in the U.S. The scholarships are awarded to students in skilled trade and public safety programs such as plumbing, welding, automotive, construction, fire safety and law enforcement.
 Half of the scholarships offered are earmarked for veterans of the U.S. Armed Forces.
-In 2014, Grainger expanded the scholarship to 25 new schools and added public safety as an eligible field of study.
-In addition to the scholarship, Grainger provides custom Westward® toolkits to program recipients who complete their degrees, a meaningful incentive for students to finish school.
-Many employers require skilled workers to bring their own tools to work, so the toolkits help prepare graduates to launch a successful career in their chosen field.
-Since 2006, Grainger has donated more than $2.7 million to support technical education.
+In addition to the scholarship, Grainger provides tools to students after they graduate to help them launch a successful career.
+Since 2006, Grainger has donated more than $3.1 million to support technical education.

 Local Community College Support

 In 2015, Grainger partnered with the City Colleges of Chicago to award scholarships to five students at Olive-Harvey College pursuing a certificate or degree in the Transportation, Distribution and Logistics (TDL) Program.
 This special grant provided by Grainger supports Olive-Harvey as the college continues to advance its TDL program, which prepares students for success in the growing field.